mpdf/mpdf.github.io/what-else-can-i-do/backgrounds-borders.md

 ## Gradients defined as background-image

-(mPDF &gt;= 5.1) Gradients can be defined as background-image: both the Mozilla or the draft CSS3 syntax are supported e.g.:
+(mPDF >= 5.1) Gradients can be defined as background-image: both the Mozilla or the draft CSS3 syntax are supported e.g.:

 {% highlight php %}
 background: -moz-repeating-linear-gradient(red, blue 20px, red 40px)